apebl/gnome-shell-extension-screen-autorotate/README.md

 # Screen Autorotate

-A GNOME extension to auto-rotate screen regardless of touch mode.
+A GNOME extension to enable screen rotation regardless of touch mode.

 This extension uses Mutter's D-Bus API, so it works on both X11 and Wayland.